 2. Soluble in water (polar solvent), but not in hexane due to the attraction of the atoms on the water molecules for the positive and negative ions.
 3. Conduct when molten, or in solution but not when solid ions are free to move when molten or in solution.
 Example Sodium Chloride Na [2, 8, 1] Cl [2, 8, 7] Na+ [2, 8] Cl [2, 8, 8] Covalent Bonding.

 Between non-metals and non-metals.
 Involves the sharing of electrons.
 Atoms share electrons, so that both can achieve a full outer shell electron configuration.
-Two forms of covalent compounds: simple and giant. simple covalent compounds are usually gases, liquids or solids with relatively low melting and boiling points.
+Two forms of covalent compounds: simple and giant.
+Simple covalent compounds are usually gases, liquids or solids with relatively low melting and boiling points.
 This is because the forces between the molecules are relatively weak.

 Simple covalent compounds do not conduct electricity, as there is no overall electric charge on the molecules.
 Examples of simple covalent compounds: methane (CH 4), ammonia (NH 3), hydrogen chloride (HCl) Methane (CH 4 electrons from carbon represented by x, electrons form hydrogen represented by o.
-This line represents a covalent bond shared pair of electrons. giant covalent structures usually have high melting and boiling points, because the covalent bonds themselves need to be broken.
+This line represents a covalent bond shared pair of electrons.
+Giant covalent structures usually have high melting and boiling points, because the covalent bonds themselves need to be broken.
 Examples of giant covalent compounds are silicon dioxide (SiO 2), graphite and diamond (allotropes of carbon).

 Silicon dioxide has the same structure as diamond.